Teddy Eddie SCHOOL

 Communication in English for a 7-year-old is interspersed with properly selected elements of global reading as well as language games, which guarantee success – not only at school!
 The language spoken by children and teachers is still English during all Teddy Eddie lessons.
 Activities and tasks are only a complement to the whole course, carefully designed by our methodologists.

 It can only help if learning English isn’t limited to the material discussed at school.
 Wisely smuggling English into a house is possible thanks to funny games which are beneficial for a child.
 How to do it?
 It’s very easy!
 Can mom and dad help, even if they don’t speak English?
 Of course!
-Our Parent’s Guide, Playground app and recordings (included in the Student’s Set) are the guidance for parents.
+Our Parent’s Guide, Playground app and recordings (included in the Education Pack) are the guidance for parents.

 If a child has just began primary school, one more method of revisions of English at home may be tried out.
 All you need to do is find out what the topic of the last lesson was and refer to it during ordinary everyday activities.
 For example, if your child learns food-related vocabulary, you can try asking him/her at the dinnertime: What is it?
 What do you like?
 What you don’t like? – of course in English.
 These questions will combine theoretical knowledge with real life English, which will provide your child real motivation to continue learning.